SGH Warsaw School of Economics

-SGH Warsaw School of Economics offers courses leading to bachelor's or master's degrees to both full-time and extramural students.
-It also provides programs for doctoral and postgraduate degrees.
-Its Finance and Accounting program was ranked among the Top 60 Masters in Management by the Financial Times in 2018.

 SGH Warsaw School of Economics cooperates with around 200 higher education institutions worldwide within student and staff exchange areas.
-It is a member of the Community of European Management Schools and International Companies (CEMS), the Erasmus Programme, the Partnership in International Management Network (PIM), and the European University Association (EUA).
+It is a member of the Community of European Management Schools and International Companies (CEMS), the Triple accreditation, the Erasmus Programme, the Partnership in International Management Network (PIM), and the European University Association (EUA).

 The main campus is located at the northern edge of the Mokotów district of Warsaw.
 Bus and tram stops, as well as the Pole Mokotowskie metro station, are nearby.

 Organizational structure

 SGH Warsaw School of Economics abandoned the traditional departmental structure segregating students based on their major.

 Professors and research and teaching programs are grouped in five Colleges (Collegiums) and several extra-collegial units, such as the foreign language teaching center.

 Courses offered

 Full-time and part-time studies are conducted in two levels.
 Bachelor studies, which last for six semesters, lead to a Bachelor's professional title.
 Holders of such a title may apply for a place and begin Master's studies, which last for four semesters.
 Accumulating the required minimum points, as well as credit terms, is necessary to earn a diploma.
 Individual subjects are divided into mandatory selections for particular fields, optional for those subjects, additional courses that develop knowledge unrelated to specific subjects, and courses essential for all economists.
 Certain subjects can have different numbers of points for each of these types of items.

 SGH full-time students are offered the following fields of study in Polish: